catseye/Fountain/README.md

 Greater than or equal and less than or equal constraints.

 "Both" combinator on constraints (which really needs reworking).

+The `--start-symbol` option may now be passed to `fountain` to cause it to start parsing or generating at the named non-terminal.

 Implementation improvements such as better flattening of the AST representing the grammar during its parsing, and pretty-printing